SCPR/scpr-static-pages/README.md

-# SCPR Underwriting Pages
+# SCPR Static Pages

-### A project for managing front-end builds of KPCC underwriter landing pages.
+### A project for managing front-end builds of KPCC static landing pages.